 Quality of life is one of the most critical elements of success for growing communities.
-While public schools were used to define the quality of life in communities for decades, modern society includes more diverse households and a smaller percentage of them have school-aged children or are connected to local schools.
+While public schools were used to define the quality of life in communities for decades, modern society includes more diverse households with a smaller percentage of them having school-aged children or connection to local schools.
 Parks, trails, gathering spaces, events, and even private recreation facilities have become the most attractive elements of desirable communities.
-McCordsville neighborhoods have high-quality private amenities that are restricted for use to residents of those neighborhoods.
-As the town has grown it has begun investing in public spaces and amenities.
+McCordsville neighborhoods have highquality private amenities that are restricted for use to residents of those neighborhoods.
+As the town grows it has begun investing in public spaces and amenities